tekknolagi/tekknolagi.github.com/_posts/2025-07-02-class-distribution.md

 site in the code, you lose on performance: it will be constantly jumping into the interpreter.

-If you go for polymorphic but the code is mostly monomorphic TODO
+If you go for polymorphic but the code is mostly monomorphic, then you mostly just lose on peak performance.
+Your code may need to walk the cmp+jcc chain in the JIT and the operation's inferred type in your IR will not be as fine-grained as the monomorphic case.
+But you might side-exit less into the interpreter, which is nice.

 But "polymorphic" and "megamorphic" are very coarse summaries of the access patterns at that site.
 Yes, side exits are slow, but if a call site S is